-Our methodology for projecting disability death rates has not changed for the 2024 Trustees Report.
-The disability death rates for the 2024 Trustees Report are dependent on general population mortality and actual 2023 disabled worker death experience.
+Our methodology for projecting disability death and recovery rates has not changed for the 2025 Trustees Report.
+The disability death rates for the 2025 Trustees Report depend on general population mortality and actual 2024 disabled worker death experience.
+The ultimate disability recovery rate assumptions for the 2025 Trustees Report are the same as those assumed for the 2024 Trustees Report.